 The types of campaign priority, the level of bidding, negative keywords used, and what they trigger on the search engines.

-Your campaign structure plays a great role in the running and the success of your ads.
+Your campaign structure plays a significant role in your ads’ running and success.

-Your structure consists of how you organize your ads, the ad groups you place your shopping ads, the products you include in your campaigns, and others.
+Your structure consists of how you organize your ads, the ad groups you place your shopping ads in, the products you include in your campaigns and others.

-Having a great structure will improve your ad performance and help achieve your marketing goals.
+A great structure will improve your ad performance and help you achieve your marketing goals.
 Here are some things to check out when optimizing campaign structure.

 Different campaigns with different products

-With this structure, you can easily have different bid budgets for your campaigns.
+With this structure, your campaigns can easily have different bid budgets.